jjasghar/kibana-passenger/README.md

 sudo gem install kibana-0.2.0.gem
 ```

-(by default it goes to `/var/lib/gems/1.8/gems/kibana-0.2.0/` if you are using rvm or something else you'll need to change the following sections.
+NOTE: by default it goes to `/var/lib/gems/1.8/gems/kibana-0.2.0/` if you are using rvm or something else you'll need to change the following sections.

 ###Creating a Kibana virtual host